ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

  | Switchgrass                      |             0.70           |
  +----------------------------------+----------------------------+

 Whereas food C and N was formerly transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.
-The biofuel C and N is also routed to the grain product pool and decays to the atmosphere over one year.
+Biofuel and removed-residue C and N is also routed to the grain product pool and decays to the atmosphere over one year.
 Additionally, CLM5 accounts for the C and N required for crop seeding by removing the seed C and N from the grain product pool during harvest.
 The crop seed pool is then used to seed crops in the subsequent year.

 Annual food crop yields (g dry matter m\ :sup:`-2`) can be calculated by saving the GRAINC_TO_FOOD_ANN variable once per year, then postprocessing with Equation :eq:`25.15`.
 This calculation assumes that grain C is 45% of the total dry weight.
 Additionally, harvest is not typically 100% efficient, so analysis needs to assume that harvest efficiency is less---we use 85%.